 You specify your business logic in the following ways:

 - By filling out a form.You use forms for parent copy rules, sum rules, count rules, minimum rules, and maximum rules.

 You specify business rules with a combination of event rules and reactive logic.
 You associate the event rules with tables.

-CA Live API Creatorpasses contextual information to your code, in particular the
+Layer7 Live API Creatorpasses contextual information to your code, in particular the

 rowobject.
 Reactive logic enforces the bulk of your business rules.

 The following image shows the process of specifying business logic: